 The Region has 147 Primary Schools and 34 Post Primary Schools with over 4,000 teachers locally.

-Since we were awarded full-time status in 1996, Co.
-Wexford Education Centre has continued to evolve and grow into a thriving Education Centre that provides a large range of supports to the wider education community while working closely with the National Support Services.
+Since we were awarded full-time status in 1996, Wexford Education Centre has continued to evolve and grow into a thriving Education Support Centre that provides a large range of supports to the wider education community while working closely with the National Support Services.

-From its inception, Co.
-Wexford Education Centre was progressive in supporting innovation and growth in all areas of Education and more recently we have changed the way we provide continuous professional development as we have moved into the online space to provide webinars which have proven to be very popular.
+From its inception, Wexford Education Support Centre has been progressive in supporting innovation and growth in all areas of Education and more recently we have changed the way we provide continuous professional development as we have moved into the online/hybrid space to provide webinars which have proven to be very popular.

-Co.
-Wexford Education Centre has also developed and forged strong working links and partnerships with various agencies and institutions.
+Wexford Education Support Centre has also developed and forged strong working links and partnerships with various agencies and institutions.
 These active partnerships provide for the provision of specific educational interventions and the development of new opportunities to access post-graduate level study and the administration of a wide range of ancillary programmes.

 The Centre’s Local Course provision is extensive, it enables numerous worthwhile projects and programmes including Teaching and Learning in the Twenty-First Century (TL21), Something Fishy, Scríobh Leabhar, Concern Debates, School Excellence Award, Write A Book, Creative Clusters Programme, CraftED, Teacher Artist Partnership Projects and BLAST 2021/2022 Arts in Education Residency Initiative in Primary and Post-Primary Schools to mention but a few.